 Harrison was pals and later neighbors with both Deep Purple drummer Ian Paice and the late keyboardist Jon Lord, and that informality was on display from the first in this once-in-a-lifetime musical collaboration.
 A vacationing Harrison was introduced to Australian fans as "Arnold Grove from Liverpool" – a reference to George's childhood address.
 He and Deep Purple proceeded to make an extended run through the Little Richard hit "Lucille."

 "We were very close, I adored him.
 He was one of the most delightful of men," Lord once told Rick Wakeman in a rangy talk.
 "I thought he was an astonishingly good musician.
 I thought he had a way of looking at harmony that was quite unusual.
 He's often overshadowed – and people have said that before.
 It's not an original thought.
 But he was often overshadowed by [John] Lennon and [Paul] McCartney because they were so prolific."

-In addition to video (which you can watch above), there's also a backstage photo commemorating the moment featuring Lord, Harrison and a soaking-wet (and almost naked) Ian Gillan, who apparently had just taken a shower.
+In addition to video (which you can watch below), there's also a backstage photo commemorating the moment featuring Lord, Harrison and a soaking-wet (and almost naked) Ian Gillan, who apparently had just taken a shower.